 - A reduction of hair loss after shampooing

 After showering, put 5 drops of rosemary oil on scalp and massage.
+Alternatively, you can add 5 drops to a single-use size of shampoo and use while in the shower.

 2. Improves Memory